-Every wife should be well versed in auction etiquette whether your preferred auction house be Sotheby’s, Phillips de Pury or Christie’s.
-If your an avid collector chances are you are likely in the know with the key points below.
+Every WIFE should be well versed in auction etiquette whether your preferred auction house be Sotheby’s, Phillips de Pury or Christie’s.
+If you’re an avid collector chances are you are likely in the know with the key points below.
 However if you are new to world of auction houses, it can be a bit overwhelming.
-Here is guide to make your buying and bidding experience simple and seamless. - Taryn Cox for THE WIFE
+Here is guide to make your buying and bidding experience simple and seamless. – Taryn Cox for THE WIFE

 1. CATAOLGUES: Choose the auction house of your liking and request a catalouge.
-If your a new collector you can subscribe to catalogues, but they will most likely cost you (Sotheby’s are $106.00 each, Christie’s $50.00 and Phillips de Pury $35.00).
+If you’re a new collector you can subscribe to catalogues, but they will most likely cost you (Sotheby’s are $106.00 each, Christie’s $50.00 and Phillips de Pury $35.00).
 However if you are a regular collector they send them to you free of charge.
-If your looking to avoid paying for catalogues try browsing their e-cataolgues online.
+If you’re looking to avoid paying for catalogues try browsing their e-cataolgues online.
 Also register your email for updates on upcoming sales in the specific catagory of your choosing.